Covantec/zcadoc/README.txt

 ----------------------------

-If you would like to contribute to this project, just create a personal bzr branch here: https://code.edge.launchpad.net/zcadoc
+If you would like to contribute to this project, just create a personal git fork here: https://github.com/baijum/zcadoc

 After you made any change in your branch, please inform me or Kent.
 We will merge it to our branches and later we will publish it.